Jewelry Blog

 Three primary factors make Kashmir so expensive:

 1. Quality.
 The Kashmir Sapphire commands a high price because many contain a top-quality sapphire specimen.
-You may come across other blue sapphires, but only those from Kashmir have what experts call blue velvet – a dreamy cornflower blue that reflects light under all angles.
-See below.
+You may come across other blue sapphires, but only those from Kashmir have what experts call blue velvet, which is a dreamy cornflower blue that reflects light under all angles.

 2. Rarity.
-The Kashmir Sapphire is the rarest type of sapphire on the market.
+The Kashmir Sapphire is one of the rarest type of gem-quality sapphires on the market.

 3. Prestige.
-The reputation of Kashmir Sapphires has taken on a life of its own.
-Most important pieces of sapphire jewelry worldwide showcase the Kashmir Sapphire in the center.
+The reputation of Kashmir Sapphires has taken on a life of its own, and as a result, some of the most important jewelry items in the world have a Kashmir sapphire in the center.

 On top of its texture and tint, the incredible public demand has increased its price further.

-The discussion of the Kashmir Sapphire vs. Ceylon Sapphire vs. Burma Sapphire always ends with professionals agreeing that Kashmir is far superior.
+The discussion of the Kashmir Sapphire vs. Ceylon Sapphire vs. Burma Sapphire always ends with professionals agreeing that Kashmir is far superior on almost all counts.

 Very Important Note: For a Kashmir Sapphire to be desirable, it first needs to be a “gem-quality sapphire”.
 A poor-quality sapphire that happens to come from the Kashmir Mines will not have the premium investment qualities mentioned above.